mirror/dd-wrt/src/router/openvpn/doc/man-sections/management-options.rst

   When the management interface is listening on a unix domain socket, only allow connections from group ``g``.

+--management-client-pf
+  Management interface clients must specify a packet filter file for each connecting client.
+See :code:`management-notes.txt` in OpenVPN distribution for detailed notes.

 --management-client-user u
   When the management interface is listening on a unix domain socket, only allow connections from user ``u``.